rmc3408/interviews/policyme/README.md

 TODO

 TASK  | TIME SPENT
-Reading and understanding task, creating repo  | 30 min
+Reading and understanding task, creating repo
 1. Create a component Attribute and add icr/dec where each states indenpendent | 15min
 2. Verify if array value, same or greater than CLASS_LIST  | 35min
-3. Click in class, display alert with info | 10 min 1,30h
+3. Click in class, display div with info + closing | 20 min
 4. Each 2 points add/remove 2 | 20 min
+5. Implementing Skill - 30min

-Last 10 min to clean, comment, styling
+Last 10 min to clean, comment out, styling